An Empty Nest Doesn't Have to Mean an Empty Life

 - Schedule a family reunion once a year, when parents and kids can reconnect and then return to their own pursuits

 See It as a Transition

 Don’t turn to vices, such as alcohol or gambling, Dr. Farah says, or allow feelings of despair to fester for too long.
 The latter can lead to a type of pathological empty nest syndrome.

 “If you find yourself months and years after the kids have left home in a depression and refusing to accept the situation, that may lead to a decline in health,” Dr. Farah says.
 “If it gets to the point that you’re not putting your life back together because your child has left, it’s time to talk to a medical provider or counselor.”

 Above all, keep the situation in perspective, he says.

-“Once children leave the house, parenthood does not come to an end,” Dr. Nwaokafor says.
+“Once children leave the house, parenthood does not come to an end,” Dr. Farah says.
 “It’s just a transition.”

 At University Hospitals, we are committed to building a healthy relationship with you and your family to manage all aspects of your health, including your current and long-term physical, behavioral, functional and financial well-being.
 Learn more.